LibraryCarpentry/lc-shell/_episodes/06-free-text.md

 ### Working with free text

 So far we have looked at how to use the Unix shell to manipulate, count, and mine tabulated data.
-Some library data, especially digitised documents, is much messier than tabular metadata.
-Nonetheless, many of the same techniques can be applied to non-tabulated data such as free text.
+Some library data, especially digitized documents, is much messier than tabular metadata.
+Nonetheless, many of the same techniques can be applied to non-tabulated data, such as free text.
 We need to think carefully about what it is we are counting and how we can get the best out of the Unix shell.

 Thankfully there are plenty of folks out there doing this sort of work and we